divaprotocol/diva-protocol-v1/DOCUMENTATION.md

 The `DIVADevelopmentFund` contract was created to support the ongoing development of the DIVA Protocol project.
 Shortly after the deployment of the DIVA system, approximately 60% of the unissued DIVA token supply will be deposited and released gradually over a 30-year period at a rate of 2 million DIVA tokens (2% of total supply) per year, claimable by the DIVA owner.

-To allow everyone to contribute to the project's development, the contract accepts a wide range of ERC20 token that are non-rebasable and do not charge fees on transfers, as well as native assets such as ETH on Ethereum.
+To allow everyone to contribute to the project's development, the contract accepts a wide range of ERC20 tokens that are non-rebasable and do not charge fees on transfers, as well as native assets such as ETH on Ethereum.

 > **❗Important:** While deposits of tokens that charge fees on transfers will be rejected by the contract, deposits of rebasable tokens won't.
 When tokens with a flexible supply are considered, only tokens with a constant balance mechanism such as [Compound's cToken][interest-bearing-tokens] or the wrapped version of Lido's staked ETH ([wstETH][wsteth]) should be used.